 Examples of content to share:

-- In the cold of winter, collaborate with bikini stores and offer discounts on bikinis.
+- In the cold of winter, collaborate with swim suit stores and offer discounts on swim wear and beach hats.
 This will get your customers excited about going to the beach.

 - In the heat of the summer, describe the cool winter chill to your audience in a blog post or video.

 Entice locals to become a tourist in their own city by offering them promotional deals.
 This is a great way to take advantage of some extra profit during the low season and tap into a new market.